 Step 2: Head to the Security tab and click Reset all zones to the default value.

 How Do I Stop Security Settings from Preventing Files from Being Opened?

 Security utilities that might require a change for you to open blocked files include SmartScreen and Firewall.
 But first, type in Control Panel inside the Windows search box and open it once it appears in the results.
 You can also switch the view mode to Small Icons for further convenience.

 1. Windows Firewall

-Once inside the Control Panel, open Windows Firewall and click Allow and App or Feature Through Windows Firewall.
+Step 2: Once inside the Control Panel, search for and open Windows Firewall and click Allow an app through Windows Firewall.
 It should bring up a list of programs.
 But if you see the list grayed out, click on Change Settings.

-From there, you can enable the Public or Private option for the programs you want to access.
-However, if the program is not on the list, click on the Allow Another App option and select it.
+Step 3: From there, you can enable the Public or Private option for the programs you want to access.
+However, if the program is not on the list, click on the Allow another app option and select it.
 Finally, press OK to finish.

 2. Windows SmartScreen